dhanesh686-m/Secure-Chat-Application/README.md

 # Upload your server.py

-From your local Kali Linux terminal :scp -i /path/to/your/key-pair-name.pem /path/to/local/server.py ec2-user@YOUR_PUBLIC_IP_ADDRESS:/home/ec2-user
+From your local terminal :scp -i /path/to/your/key-pair-name.pem /path/to/local/server.py ec2-user@YOUR_PUBLIC_IP_ADDRESS:/home/ec2-user

       Replace /path/to/your/key-pair-name.pem with the actual path and filename of your .pem